 Servo motors are different to ordinary electric motors.
 Servo motors have an arm which moves to a position (angle) determined by a control signal.
 For this reason they have 3 wires connecting to them two for power and one for the control signal.

-A servo motor is a device allowing the angle of rotation of a shaft to be controlled.
 Inexpensive good quality servos are made for radio controlled models. (e.g. for controlling the rudder of a radio controlled boat.)
 These are well suited for use with model railways.
-Three wires connect to the servo motor, two for power and a third which sends an electrical signal to “tell” the servo motor which position to turn to.
-The servo motor can move its arm over a total angle of approximately 170 degrees
+Typically a servo motor can move its arm over a total angle of approximately 170 degrees

 Servo motors have a lot of torque for there small size.
-Servo motors are described as analogue or digital.
-(This is not the same as model railway controls which are coincidentally described with the same terms).
-Both types of servo will work with our servo controllers but we have found digital servos to be superior as they do not twitch when first powered up like analogue servos.
+You will see Servo motors described as analogue or digital.
+(This is not the same as model railway controls which are coincidentally described with the same words).
+Both types of servo will work with our servo controllers but we have found digital servos to be superior for operating signals and other delicate mechanisms as they do not twitch when first powered up like analogue servos.
 We supply digital minature servos.
 These have dimensions of 23 x 11.5 x 24mm.